 Favor means the approval or acceptance of another person.
-Alternate translation: "if you evaluate me and approve" or "if you are pleased with me" (See: Idiom)
+Alternate translation: "if you evaluate me and approve" or "if you are pleased with me" (See: Idiom) 3 And Esther the queen answered and said, "If I have found favor in your eyes, O king, and if it is good to the king, let my life be given to me at my petition and my people at my request.

-Then Queen Esther replied, "If you are pleased with me, O king, I hope you will be willing to do what I ask.
+3 Then Queen Esther replied, "If you are pleased with me, O king, I hope you will be willing to do what I ask.
 Please allow me to live, and please save my people.
 That is what I am asking for.